jsl27/data_projects/airbnb_visualizations/README.md

 ## Super Bowl Pricing Chart

-This ggplot chart, which appeared publicly at the 2017 Hotel Data Conference, visualizes price increases of listings booked for Super Bowl 50 in the Bay Area.
-The chart was part of a project to inform pricing strategy and product messaging.
+This ggplot chart shows price increases of listings booked for Super Bowl 50 in the Bay Area.
+The chart was part of a project to inform pricing strategy and product messaging, and appeared publicly at the 2017 Hotel Data Conference,

 ![](images/superbowl_pricing_chart.png)